nagarajuv-jfrog/githubdemo-rick/docs/Arielle Sandbox/pub-repositories/deploy-pub-packages.md

 metadata:
   robots: index
 ---
 This procedure assumes that your package manager client is connected to Artifactory.
 For configuration instructions, see Connect pub Client to Artifactory.
+Test test

 # To deploy pub packages to Artifactory:

 1. Update the version number in your `pubspec.yaml` file.
 2. Run the following command from the project root folder:
    ```shell Dart
    dart pub publish
    ```